 The Fund pays transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may result in higher transaction costs and higher taxes when shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, may affect the Fund's performance.
-For the period ended December 31, 2023, the Fund's portfolio turnover rate was 55% of the average value of its portfolio.
+Because the fund is newly organized, no portfolio turnover figures are available for the Fund.